ledger/ledger/doc/GLOSSARY.md

   more ahead.
 Expenses is money spent somewhere, which puts you less ahead.
 The type of account determines if a debit represents an increase or decrease in an account.
-For example, Inventory is an asset so a transcation debiting Inventory would increase its value.
+For example, Inventory is an asset so a transaction debiting Inventory would increase its value.
 Assets and Expenses increase with debits and decrease with credits; Liabilities, Equity, and Expenses increase with credits and decrease with debits.

 **Journal**: A record of all the financial transactions of a person or firm.
 This data of where money goes can be collated into reports.
 This used to be done with a physical book, called a ledger, where each account was on one page.
-Each debit or credit in the journal was transfered to the appropriate account page and the pages were totalled to produce reports.
+Each debit or credit in the journal was transferred to the appropriate account page and the pages were totalled to produce reports.
 This process is now done with the Ledger software which creates reports from the journal.
 A journal is sometimes called a register.